aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 For each piece of evidence in each category I discuss their limitations.
 Finally I present the evidence, including RCTs and pseudo-RCTs that in my opinion are the strongest evidence of harms of vaccines in general: all of these happen to be *non-live* vaccines.

-{% comment %}
-I briefly discuss much stronger evidence that many *live-virus* vaccines have saved millions of lives.
-I focus only on the parts we disagree: safety of *non-live* vaccines DTP/DTaP/DT/HepB/HiB/IPV/flushot.
-For some live-virus vaccines there is stronger evidence of benefits than what Paul cites, and I do briefly discuss them In many such cases, I show how Paul presented a very biased selection of papers, ignoring the many papers of similar (and sometimes even better) quality on the same subtopic that provide evidence of the opposite.

-I also look at the papers Peter Hotez cited in his [book](https://books.google.com/books/about/Vaccines_Did_Not_Cause_Rachel_s_Autism.html?id=NkpyDwAAQBAJ) about safety of childhood vaccines, and some more recent papers that have been cited by scientists claiming safety of specific childhood vaccines.
-{% endcomment %}

 ## Observational Studies
 Most efforts in proving that vaccines do not cause harms has been focused on showing that the MMR vaccines dont cause autism.
 This is likely a result of the fact that the first claim about a link between vaccines and autism was made